Beyond Accuracy and Complexity: The Effective Information Criterion for Structurally Stable Symbolic Regression: Experiments

+Current generative approaches, such as E2ESR~\citep{kamienny2022end}, SNIP~\citep{meidani2023snip}, and SR4MDL~\citep{yu2025symbolic}, typically rely on the random formula generation algorithm developed by \citet{lampledeep} for pretraining.
+While this mechanism provides unlimited training data, the generated synthetic formulas often exhibit unstable structures rarely seen in real-world physical equations.
+Consequently, models pre-trained on such data suffer from severe sample inefficiency, often requiring tens of millions of samples to achieve effective generalization.

+To address this, we propose an EIC-guided rejection sampling strategy to filter the pretraining corpus.
+Specifically, during data generation, we evaluate the EIC value of each sample and discard those exceeding a threshold $\theta$, regenerating them until the condition is met.
+This process removes structurally implausible samples while preserving the overall diversity of the training data.
+Based on the distribution of real physical formulas shown in Figure 2, we set $\theta=2$ to enforce structural alignment with physical reality (see Appendix~\ref{app:eic_for_generative} for details).

-\textbf{Experimental setups.} In this experiment, we considered E2ESR~\citep{kamienny2022end}, SNIP~\citep{meidani2023snip}, and SR4MDL~\citep{yu2025symbolic}, covering the progression of this methodology from earlier efforts to more recent advances over the past two years.
-Each method was trained on randomly generated formulas and evaluated on the 133 SRBench white-box problems.
-For E2ESR and SNIP, we used the $R^2$ of generated formulas as the performance metric; for SR4MDL, which predicts minimum description length rather than formula tokens\footnote{Strictly speaking, this is not a generative method.
-However, since it uses the same model architecture and data generation scheme as E2ESR and SNIP, we include it for comparison.}, we used the RMSE and MAE of its prediction as metrics.
-Training stopped when test performance plateaued over five million samples.
-We then retrain the models under the same hyperparameters using filtered formulas with $\text{EIC} < \theta$ until performance matches that obtained with unfiltered data.
-Based on Figure 2, we set $\theta=2$ to align the EIC of filtered formulas with that of real physical formulas (see Appendix~\ref{app:eic_for_generative} for details).
+\textbf{Experimental setups.} In this experiment, we applied this EIC-guided rejection sampling strategy to E2ESR, SNIP, and SR4MDL, covering the progression from early baselines to state-of-the-art methods.
+Each method was trained on both unfiltered (random) and filtered ($\text{EIC} < 2$) formulas, and evaluated on the 133 SRBench white-box problems.
+Performance was measured using $R^2$ for E2ESR and SNIP, and RMSE/MAE for SR4MDL\footnote{Strictly speaking, SR4MDL predicts minimum description length rather than tokens.
+However, as it shares the same architecture and data scheme as E2ESR, we include it for comparison.}.
+Training on unfiltered data was conducted until test performance plateaued (approx. 5 million samples), serving as the baseline target to evaluate the sample efficiency gains of the EIC-filtered training.

-We also evaluate a recent data construction baseline, PhyE2E~\citep{ying2025neural}, which uses LLMs fine-tuned on physical equations to generate ``look-physical'' formulas with unit constraints for pretraining.
-We trained the E2ESR model on 180k PhyE2E formulas.
-To avoid unfair comparisons due to its limited sample size, we used a mixed sampling strategy that samples from PhyE2E formulas with a probability of 0.1 and generates random formulas with a probability of 0.9.
+Additionally, we benchmark against a recent data construction baseline, PhyE2E~\citep{ying2025neural}, which uses LLMs to generate ``look-physical'' formulas with unit constraints.
+We trained E2ESR on 180k PhyE2E formulas.
+To ensure a fair comparison, given its limited dataset size, we employed a mixed sampling strategy: sampling from PhyE2E formulas with a probability of 0.1 and generating random formulas with a probability of 0.9.